djdv/go-ipfs/filesystem/filesystem.md

 `ipfs daemon` shares the same parameters as `ipfs mount` simply prefixed with `--mount-`.
 e.g. `ipfs daemon --mount --mount-provider="FUSE" --mount-namespace="IPFS,IPNS" --mount-target="/ipfs,/ipns"`
 It carries the same auto expansion rules, picking up missing parameters through the same deduction methods. (checks arguments, then config, then environment)

+\* A lot of things below this line are outdated
+they're going to be moved into the godoc packages and linked to instead
+and the command line description via the helptext
+(later)
+___

 ### File System Interface